zoggy/stog-writing/README.md

     [<bib-entry-id/>]

-To include the complete list of entries, use the following syntax:
+To include the complete list of entries, use the following syntax in the element having the "bib-files" field:

     <bibliography/>